NorskJoe/University.Maze/readme.txt

 Flags:
- - --g: tells the program to generate a maze using the aldous-broder algorithm
+ - --ga: tells the program to generate a maze using the aldous-broder algorithm

+ - --ge: tells the program to generate a maze using the ellers algorithm

- - --g can be followed by the optinal commands of <seed> <width> <height>
+ - --ge or --ga can be followed by the optinal commands of <seed> <width> <height>

- - if seed is entered, width and height are optional
+ - if seed is entered, width and height must also be entered

  - if seed is not entered, you cannot specify width and height.
-The maze size will default to 10x10, this also happens if a seed is entered but width and height are not
+The maze size will default to 10x10.

  - --lb: tells the program to generate a maze from a binary file.
 The binary file must have a .maze file extension.
 The filename must follow the --lb flag